The geometry of maximal representations of surface groups into SO(2,n): Maximal representations into

-A computation shows $\tr(\eta\otimes\eta^\dagger)=2q_2$, thus, by Proposition \ref{p:Minimal Imm Tr(Phi2)=0}, the harmonic map is a branched minimal immersion if and only if $q_2=0.$ Finally, $\eta+\eta^\dagger$ is nowhere vanishing, hence the branched minimal immersion is branch point free. \end{proof}
+A computation shows $\tr(\eta\otimes\eta^\dagger)=2q_2$, thus, by Proposition \ref{p:Minimal Imm Tr(Phi2)=0}, the harmonic map is weakly conformal if and only if $q_2=0.$ Finally, $\eta+\eta^\dagger$ is nowhere vanishing, hence the harmonic metric has no branch point. \end{proof} \begin{rmk} For any Hermitian group $G$, the Higgs bundles associated to maximal representations always have a nowhere vanishing Higgs field (see for example \cite{MaxRepsHermSymmSpace}).
+Thus, by the argument above, every weakly conformal harmonic metric associated to a maximal representation is an immersion, i.e. it is unbranched. \end{rmk}

-Given a maximal representation $\rho,$ by Proposition \ref{p:Labourie Existence}, we can always find a Riemann surface structure in which the corresponding Higgs bundle is a maximal conformal Higgs bundle.
+Given a maximal representation $\rho\in\Rep(\Gamma,\SO_0(2,n+1)),$ by Proposition \ref{p:Labourie Existence}, we can always find a Riemann surface structure in which the corresponding Higgs bundle is a maximal conformal Higgs bundle.
 A maximal conformal Higgs bundle is determined by $(\Vv_0,q_{\Vv_0},\beta_0)$:

 The associated $\SL(n+3,\C)$-Higgs bundle will be represented schematically by